 Among adults 65 years and older, heat-related mortality is estimated to have increased 88% in 2018-2022 compared to 2000-2004, reaching an estimated 23,200 deaths in 2022.
 In the absence of climate change-induced temperature increases, heat-related mortality would have been expected to increase 25% across this period.****

 - Indicator 4.1.2

-In 2021, the monetized value of global heat-related mortality in the U.S. was estimated to be equivalent to over 850,000 people receiving the average U.S. income.
+In 2022, the monetized value of these heat-related deaths in adults 65 years and older in the U.S. was estimated to be more than $11 billion.*****